kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### Proposed feature behavior

-The values specified under `RequestToLimitRatio` in the VPA object will take precedence over the request-to-limit ratio initially set at the workload API level.
-For example, if the CPU ratio is initially set to `1:2` at the workload API level, but the VPA object sets the CPU request-to-limit ratio to `1:10` using the new `RequestToLimitRatio` field, VPA will use the ratio from the `RequestToLimitRatio` field (`1:10`) when applying new recommended values.
+The values specified under `RequestToLimitRatio` in the VPA object will take precedence over the request-to-limit ratio used at the Pod level.
+For example, if the CPU ratio is initially set to `1:2` at the Pod level, but the VPA object sets the CPU request-to-limit ratio to `1:10` using the new `RequestToLimitRatio` field, VPA will use the ratio from the `RequestToLimitRatio` field (`1:10`) when applying new recommended values.

+Furthermore, this AEP proposes scaling limits when `RequestToLimitRatio` is used, even in cases where the user omits limits from the workload API, and they are therefore not present in the Pods' `resources` stanza.

 The behavior after implementing this feature is as follows: